Don’t miss this NEXT big thing!

 DO YOU have these 6 SKILLS to learn programming?

-Don't care if you will get on?
+Don't care about the bonus or if you and coding will get on?

 OK!
 Straight to the point!
 Here are the key languages to learn!
 AND in the best order!